Getting your business M&A ready

 Finding the right target is key and choosing the right advisory team to support you will help enormously.

-You may be aware of opportunities in your market, but your advisory team can help you find others.
+You may be aware of opportunities in your market, but your corporate lawyers can help you find others.
 Their investigations into the chosen target (due diligence) will flag up potential stumbling blocks.

 The increasing level of compliance requirements on companies, including on issues such as data protection, the Bribery Act and the Modern Slavery Act, makes it even more vital that your advisors conduct a thorough due diligence process.